mkner/robo-time/docs/examples.rst

    wc.timestamp()
    2023-09-17 20:50:55 953406

-World Clock
-The threshold value
+What if WorldClock cannot initialize?

+Here is an example of the versatility of the WorldClock syncronizaiton process.

-First the delta threshold is set to 40 milliseconds instead of the default value.
+First set the delta threshold to 40 milliseconds instead of the default value.

 .. code-block:: python

    wc.getDelta()
-   Out[4]: 50
+   50

    wc.setDelta(40)

-World Clock
-What if WorldClock cannot initialize?

-In this example, it is possible to restart the initialization process.
-First the delta threshold is set to 40 milliseconds instead of the default value.

-And sometime there is a partial initialiaztion that is usable but might want to renite
+Then a first attempt to initialize is made

 .. code-block:: python